quiet branches labs

 04

-Zone 4 does not start without a review gate. if design begins before compliance review, you are explicitly accepting the risk of late-stage rework. that is a choice, not a shortcut.
+zone 4 does not start without clearance. if design begins before compliance review, you are explicitly accepting the risk of late-stage rework. that is a choice, not a shortcut.

 05

-gates are before staging, not after. a reviewer assigned after shipping is not a gate.
+clearances happen before staging, not after. a reviewer assigned after shipping is not a clearance.

 06

-every gate has a named owner, not a named role. assign a person. a zone without a named person is not a gate.
+every clearance has a named owner, not a named role.

 07